Winter is here again! If you’ve neglected making energy upgrades to your home, get ready for the same issues you faced

 It’s not too late to get your home ready for winter!
 Energy improvements will make your home more comfortable today and all year long!
 Here are five ways to get your home ready for winter:

-Seal Air Leaks Air sealing is one of the least expensive and most effective ways to reduce energy loss and keep energy bills low.
+Seal Air Leaks Air sealing is one of the least expensive and most effective ways to reduce energy loss and keep energy bills low for more this page.
 Air leaks around a home can waste approximately 10 to 15 percent of the money a homeowner spends on heating bills.
 Sealing air leaks around doors, windows, recessed lights, ductwork, chimney chases and more will keep conditioned air inside your home and reduce wear and tear on your heating system.

 After air sealing, adding a layer of blown-in fiberglass insulation to your attic can further reduce your energy bills and help keep your home comfortable.
 Even if your home is newer, it may not be adequately insulated based on today’s building codes.
 (Unsure if your attic is properly insulated?
 Our staff can help!)

 Insulate and Seal Your Crawl Space Crawl spaces are naturally cool and damp.
 Because they are in direct contact with the main floor of your house, the condition within your crawl space can affect your home’s comfort level.
 As your home breathes from ground to sky, this cool and damp air is drawn into your home’s interior through tiny penetration points around your floor.
 This can lower the internal temperature of your home and drive up your heating bills.

 Confirming your furnace is in good working order can ensure that it’s working as efficiently as possible and can uncover any problems that could cause a midwinter breakdown.
 Don’t forget to change your furnace filter!
 Regularly changing the filter can help your furnace run more efficiently and reduce dust in your home.